 There were no significant changes in skin barrier function between groups.

 “Food as a means of promoting skin health – the “health from the inside out” idea – is of growing interest to those looking for options for healthy aging,” says Dr. Sivamani.
 “It’s also a growing area of scientific research.
 Almonds are a rich source of antioxidant vitamin E and deliver essential fatty acids and polyphenols.
 They’re a smart choice for overall good nutrition.
 And, as seen in this study, almonds may hold promise as a food to include as part of a healthy aging diet, especially for post-menopausal women.”

 Study at a Glance:

-After a four-week dietary wash-out period, participants were randomised to one of the two study groups detailed above.
+After a four-week dietary wash-out period, participants were randomized to one of the two study groups detailed above.
 Study visits occurred at baseline, 4 weeks, 8 weeks, 12 weeks and 16 weeks.

-· Photographic image analysis showed that the almond group had significant reductions in wrinkle severity and width, by 9 and 10%, respectively, compared to the control group at the 16-week time point (P<0.02).
+- Photographic image analysis showed that the almond group had significant reductions in wrinkle width and severity, by 10 and 9%, respectively, compared to the control group at the 16-week time point (P<0.02).

 Conclusion: Results of this pilot study suggest that daily consumption of almonds may play a role in reducing wrinkle severity in post-menopausal women.
 The outcomes warrant future studies with expanded population groups and additional evaluations for signs of skin aging.